mukuzero/gcp_emr_implementation/README.md

 **4. User (`google_sql_user`)**
 *   Creates a user `db-user` with the password provided via the variable.

+### `terraform/tests/unit.tftest.hcl`
+This file contains **Unit Tests** written in Terraform's native testing framework.
+It asserts that:
+*   The database tier is always `db-f1-micro`.
+*   The disk type is `PD_HDD`.
+*   Deletion protection is disabled (for this dev environment).

+These tests run *before* any infrastructure is deployed to catch configuration errors early.

 ---

 ## 2. CI/CD Workflow (`.github/workflows/terraform.yml`)